 – Zeiss Axioplan 2 Fluorescent Visualization Microscope

-Additionally, the following in vivo Imaging Systems are available:
+Additionally, the following in vivo Imaging System is available: